GhostOps77/click-repl/docs/source/documentation/modifying_repl_behaviour.rst

 Now, this click-repl app stores history of previously executed commands in the above mentioned file.

-This keyword arguments dictionary will be updated with the default keyword arguments of :class:`~prompt_toolkit.PromptSession`, that will be supplied to it while initializing the repl.
-The default arguments and their values for :class:`~prompt_toolkit.PromptSession` are -
+This keyword arguments dictionary will be updated with the default keyword arguments of :class:`~prompt_toolkit.shortcuts.PromptSession`, that will be supplied to it while initializing the repl.
+The default arguments and their values for :class:`~prompt_toolkit.shortcuts.PromptSession` are -

     #. ``history`` - :class:`~prompt_toolkit.history.InMemoryHistory` object for storing previous command history per repl session.
     #. ``message`` - ``"> "``